 Equal opportunities work at LU and the Humanities Students' Union

 Lund University offers support and guidance to students with disabilities.
-Please contact one of the University’s coordinators for university support to students with disabilities.
-Tel: 046 222 34 90.
-You can also find more information on this web page.
+Please contact one of the University's Accessibility Officers and find more information on this web page.